navdeeshahuja/nodeJS-GET-POST-FORM-and-Cookies/README.md

 This is the nodeJS app that handles the user cookies, and also handles the form data received by GET and POSt method.

+## Tests

+Fully Tested and hosted on http://vitwebtech.herokuapp.com/

 ## Installation

 Download or clone the repo in your local folder,